By Tariq Siyal

 He held the global powers for injecting intolerance and promoting extremism for their political ends.

-He reminded that till recent past voices for the rights of Sindhi, Pashto, Balochi, Seraiki and other languages of Pakistan had been suppressed.
+He reminded us that in the recent past voices for the rights of Sindhi, Pashto, Balochi, Seraiki and other languages of Pakistan had been suppressed.

 He thanked the PAL and organisers of the event and the encouraging comments from the speakers.